Access Arrangements

 Some assessments or test sections can be supported by a reader.

-In some instances, dependent upon the presentation of the test question, this may require the reader to provide additional description of graphics or images that may increase the cognitive demand for a learners and/or may provide leading information which offers an advantage to support the learner's response.
+In some instances, dependent upon the presentation of the test question, this may require the reader to provide additional description of graphics or images that may increase the cognitive demand for a learner and/or may provide leading information which offers an advantage to support the learner's response.

 CAT4